We hope that you and your children had a very enjoyable Christmas break and we would like to welcome everyone back to the start of the Spring term.

 Please ensure that children have the correct PE kit in school at all times.
 This should consist of a white round neck t-shirt, shorts (preferably black or blue) and pumps.
 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.

-It would also be appreciated if all uniform (including PE kit and pumps) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the summer term and we are aware how expensive it is!
+It would also be appreciated if all uniform (including PE kit and pumps) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the autumn term and we are aware how expensive it is!

 Should you have any questions or concerns, please do not hesitate to contact your class teacher.
 Thank you in anticipation of your continued support.